 To be honest, I’ve never been much of a ‘beach bum’ and hated the idea of wasting so much time simply doing nothing.
-After the second day on Nova Mar Bella beach, I began to change my mind and thoroughly enjoyed completely switching off.
+After spending a day on Nova Mar Bella beach, I began to change my mind and thoroughly enjoyed completely switching off.
 I left my phone behind, read a book and even braved a dip in the warm Mediterranean ocean.

 This is actually a pretty big deal for someone who *whispers* can’t actually swim (I know, I know).
 It would have been even more impressive had I not spent the entire duration clinging to my youngest daughter for support and freaking out every time something touched my foot!
 Lucie, on the other hand, possibly has some kind of legit mermaid genes as she’s always been happiest in the water and it was awesome to watch her swimming confidently in the waves.

 As the week went on, we noticed more and more topless/nude beachgoers and, rather than being uncomfortable, it was liberating to see so many people all of ages, shapes, and sizes relaxing in the sunshine.
-For the last few days, I decided to release my inner-exhibitionist and ditched my bikini top (Lucie immediately shrieked: “Mum!
-Put them away!” but soon got over it).
+For the last few days, I decided to release my inner-exhibitionist and ditched my bikini top.
 Upon our return home, I discovered that there was a good reason for this – that particular section of Nova Mar Bella is a well-known nudist beach!
 Ah well, when in